rodralez/NaveGo/README.md

 We would like to thank to the many people that have contributed to make NaveGo a better tool:

-* Dr. Juan Ignacio Giribet (National University of Buenos Aires, Argentina) for this continuous support on theory aspects of INS/GNSS systems.
+* Dr. Juan Ignacio Giribet (National University of Buenos Aires, Argentina) for his continuous support on theory aspects of INS/GNSS systems.

 * Dr. Charles K. Toth (The Ohio State University, USA), Dr. Allison Kealy, and M.Sc.
 Azmir Hasnur-Rabiain (both from The University of Melbourne, Australia) for generously sharing IMU and GNSS datasets, and in particular, for Azmir's unselfish support and help.